brandur/sorg/content/drafts/acid.md

 ### Just lock everything (#without-isolation)

-The most common technique is to implement your own pessimistic locking system that constrains access to a single operation, and forces others to block until it's finished.
+The most common technique is to implement your own pessimistic locking system that constrains access to some set of resourcs to a single operation, and forces others to block until it's finished.
 So for example, if our core model is a set of user accounts that own other resources, we'd lock the whole account when a modification request comes in, and only unlock it again after we've committed our work.

 !fig src="/assets/mongodb/pessimistic-locking.svg" caption="Demonstration of pessimistic locking showing 3 requests to the same resource.
 Each blocks the next in line."